-During the period the Trust incurred expenditure of £5,590 (2019 - £18,060) in relation to educational support services from The Brentwood Roman Catholic Diocesan Trust.
+During the prior year, the Trust incurred expenditure of £5,590 in relation to educational support services from The Brentwood Roman Catholic Diocesan Trust.
 Right Reverend A Williams, a member of Holy Cross Catholic Primary Academy, is a director and the sole trustee of The Brentwood Roman Catholic Diocesan Trust.
 At the period end no balance was due to The Brentwood Roman Catholic Diocesan Trust.
 Right Reverend A Williams is entitled to exercise 10% of the voting power of The Brentwood Roman Catholic Diocesan Trust and has no financial or profit share entitlement so transactions with The Brentwood Roman Catholic Diocesan Trust are not subject to the 'at cost' rules set out in the Academies Financial Handbook.
+There were no transactions with The Brentwood Roman Catholic Diocesan Trust in the 2020/21 period.

-There were no other related party transactions (2019: £Nil).
+There were no other related party transactions (2020: £NIL).